Hardware MFA tokens for Office 365 / Azure cloud Multi-factor authentication

 Token2 programmable tokens are a "drop-in" replacement of mobile applications such as Google Authenticator or Token2 Mobile OTP.
 If you are using Office 365 with Azure MFA protection enabled, you can use our programmable tokens as an alternative to mobile application method by following the instructions below.
 Please note that this requires no administrative privileges and any user can benefit from this method.
 The only prerequisite is an NFC-enabled device running one of our apps.

 Step1.
-Install one of the burner apps and make sure your token is accessible via NFC.I.e. you can test NFC access by "get OTP" button of the app: push the button on the device and hold it close to the NFC antenna of your device (on the phones it is usually below the camera on the back).
+Install one of the burner apps and make sure your token is accessible via NFC.For example, make sure the serial number is shown on the screen if you use the Windows NFC Burner app.
+For Android, you can test NFC access by "get OTP" button of the app: push the button on the device and hold it close to the NFC antenna of your device (on the phones it is usually below the camera on the back).
 Then on the Burner App, touch the "get OTP" or "get Info" button.
 The OTP shown on the app should match the one displayed on the token.
 Be aware of NFC stability issues with some devices described here.

 Step 2.
 Enable or reconfigure Authenticator app on your Office 365 account